speedwaystar/GuildTithe-Reincarnated/README.md

 An addon for World of Warcraft.

-This is a resurrection of the GuildTithe addon that stopped working in Shadowlands due to API changes introduced in 10.0 (Dragonflight).
+This is a resurrection of the GuildTithe addon that stopped working after Shadowlands due to API changes introduced in 10.0 (Dragonflight).
 Version 2.6 addresses these changes.

 A tithe (derived from the Old English word for "tenth") is the practice of giving ten percent of something (often money) to a religious organisation or government.